Ghost-Recon131/Batch-Get-Subtitle/README.md

 ## Limitations
-- Only works with 1 file type at once, cannot mix and match file types in source directory.
+- Will encounter errors if there are multiple files with the same name but different extensions in the same directory.

 ## Pre-requisite